-Where we collect personal information about you, we will take reasonable steps to provide you with certain details about that collection (such as why we are collecting the information and who we may share it with, as well as the other details as required by the applicable law).
+Where we collect personal information about you, we will take reasonable steps to provide you with certain details about that collection (such as why we are collecting the information and who we may share it with).
 We will generally include this information in a collection notice.

-The main purposes for which we collect, hold, use and disclose personal information will depend on our relationship with you and are set out below.
+The main purposes for which we collect, hold, use and disclose personal information are set out below.

 We may also collect, hold, use and disclose personal information for other purposes explained at the time of collection; which are permitted by law; or for which you have provided your consent.

-We may contact you directly to let you know about us and our products and services (including special offers, promotions/competitions/offers, events and changes to our products and services), either where we have your express or implied consent, or where we are otherwise permitted by law to do so.
-We may contact you in a variety of ways, including by attending at your street address, or by mail, email, SMS, MMS, Push Notifications and other methods now known or hereafter invented and permitted by law.
+We may contact you directly to let you know about us and our products and services (including special offers, promotions, events and changes to our products and services), either where we have your express or implied consent, or where we are otherwise permitted by law to do so.
+We may contact you in a variety of ways, including by attending at your street address, or by mail, email or SMS.

-When you provide your personal information to us or if you receive a direct marketing communication, you will be able to let us know if you do not you wish to receive further information about special offers, promotions/competitions, and changes to our products and services or other information we think might be of interest.
+When you provide your personal information to us, Lawrence & Hanson is required to give you the choice as to whether or not you wish to receive further information about special offers, promotions, and changes to our products and services.
 If you indicate that you do not wish to receive these, we will not contact you further for these purposes.
 Please allow 28 days for your request to be processed.

-If you receive the above mentioned types of communications from L&H Group and do not wish to receive this information any longer, you may remove your name from our list either by contacting us on (03) 9697 1546 or emailing firstname.lastname@example.org and asking to be removed from our direct marketing list.
+If you receive promotional information about Lawrence & Hanson and do not wish to receive this information any longer, you may remove your name from our list by contacting our marketing department on (03) 9243 3555 and asking to be removed from our mailing list.
 Please allow 28 days for this request to be processed.

-If you receive marketing material by email or via other electronic communications, you can also request to not receive further marketing material via that method by clicking on the unsubscribe button in the email you have received or following the instructions in the relevant electronic communication.
+If you receive marketing material by email, you can request to not receive further email marketing material by clicking on the unsubscribe button in the email you have received.

 Where you have consented to receiving marketing communications from us, your consent will remain current until you advise us otherwise.
 However, you can opt out at any time, by: